jatin-98/gauri-mobile/README.md

 - Passwords are hashed (do **not** store plain text passwords).
 - The `auth` middleware protects all `/admin/*` routes.
-- Keep `config/database.php` and `MailService.php` credentials out of version control — use a `.env` file or environment variables in production.
+- The `.env` file keeps sensitive credentials out of version control.
+The `.gitignore` file ensures `.env` is never committed.

 ---